jozsefmorrissey/node-server/services/cabinet/README.md

 - 1 < openings (autoToeKick, outer corner L)

 #### When I get around to it
+- convert builder.js to utilize modular $t and Expression scripts.
 - "Imperial (us)" does not add implicit multiplication stringMathEval
 - hover help/error text
 - Clean and seperate Object.(getSet|get|set);